 The contents of the initial menu depend on the system definitions you prepared in the file FCONRMT SYSTEMS: one line will be shown for each of the defined systems, where is the column where you can enter further selection commands.
-Enter to display the accumulated summary performance data for the select to display the accumulated summary performance data for the selected system (same data as on performance REDISP screen of the system).
+Enter to display the accumulated exception log file for the selected system h to display the history data overview for the selected system to display the accumulated summary performance data for the selected system (same data as on performance REDISP screen of the system).
 The performance monitor MENU screen will be shown initially when an APPC/VM session is established to the target system (controlled by an APPC/VM nickname entry appended to the system's FCONRMT SYSTEMS entry).